Programming with NDIP

 To run the code, use the following command in the top level of your

-nova_tutorial
+nova_tutorial project:

 You should see Fractal tool finished successfully.